Atlanta Knights: Record in Atlanta

-1992–93: Knightmare on Peachtree Street
+1992–93

-Led by team captain & IHL legend Jock Callander and a 40-goal explosion from right winger Keith Osborne (each in their only season with the club), head coach Gene Ubriaco's Knights would prove to be among the league's most formidable sides, amassing franchise single-season records in wins (52), points (111) & goals scored (333) en route to claiming the Atlantic Division championship.
+Led by team captain and IHL legend Jock Callander and a 40-goal production from right winger Keith Osborne (each in their only season with the club), head coach Gene Ubriaco's Knights would prove to be among the league's most well known sides, setting franchise single-season records in wins (52), points (111) and goals scored (333) en route to claiming the Atlantic Division championship.

-The initial Knights roster featured many players that would go on to cement themselves into the folklore of the club, among them centers Brent Gretzky & Colin Miller; wingers Christian Campeau, Stan Drulia and Jason Ruff; defencemen Jeff Buchanan, Eric Dubois, Chris LiPuma and Shawn Rivers; and goalkeepers Jean-Claude Bergeron and Mike Greenlay.
+The initial Knights roster featured many players that would go on to cement themselves into the folklore of the club, among them centers Brent Gretzky and Colin Miller; wingers Christian Campeau, Stan Drulia and Jason Ruff; defencemen Jeff Buchanan, Eric Dubois, Chris LiPuma and Shawn Rivers; and goalkeepers Jean-Claude Bergeron and Mike Greenlay.

-The inaugural Knights campaign also featured the North American professional hockey debuts of both Manon Rhéaume (2 games, 0–1–0, 6.36 GAA) and the 1992 NHL Entry Draft's #1 overall pick, Roman Hamrlik (2 games, one goal, one assist, two points, 2 penalty minutes), a future three-time NHL All-Star.
+The inaugural Knights campaign also featured the North American professional hockey debuts of both Manon Rhéaume (two games, 0–1–0, 6.36 GAA) and the 1992 NHL entry draft's #1 overall pick, Roman Hamrlik (two games, one goal, one assist, two points, two penalty minutes), a future three-time NHL All-Star.

-1993–94: The Knightmare Continues...and Comes True – Turner Cup Champions
+1993–94: Turner Cup Champions

-In 1993–94, the Knights became the first Atlanta-based sports franchise since the 1968 Atlanta Chiefs of the North American Soccer League to win a professional championship, capturing the Turner Cup in a best-of-seven Finals victory over the Fort Wayne Komets, four games to two.
+In 1993–94, the Knights became the first Atlanta-based sports franchise since the 1968 Atlanta Chiefs of the North American Soccer League to win a professional championship, capturing the Turner Cup in a best-of-seven finals victory over the Fort Wayne Komets, four games to two.

-The season-long excellence of goalkeepers J.C.
-Bergeron (27–11–7, 3.07) and Mike Greenlay (16–10–4, 3.58) resulted in the duo being awarded the James Norris Memorial Trophy (IHL).
-This masterful netminding combined with outstanding play from off-season acquisitions Steve Larouche and Jeff Madill as well as the blueline brilliance of Jeff Buchanan, Eric Charron, Cory Cross & Eric Dubois contributed greatly to the Knights' second-consecutive division championship, this time the Midwest.
+The season-long goalkeepers J.C.
+Bergeron (27–11–7, 3.07) and Mike Greenlay (16–10–4, 3.58) were awarded the James Norris Memorial Trophy (IHL).
+The play from off-season acquisitions Steve Larouche and Jeff Madill as well as the blueline brilliance of Jeff Buchanan, Eric Charron, Cory Cross and Eric Dubois contributed to the Knights' second-consecutive division championship.

 The 1993–94 season also saw Knights' legend Stan Drulia establish single-season club records for goals (54), assists (60), and points (114).
 The captain's extraordinary play carried over into the post season, culminating in his being awarded the Norman R. "Bud" Poile Trophy (IHL) as MVP of the Turner Cup Playoffs with a 13-goal, 25 point performance over the tournament's 14-game span.

 4-0 series sweeps in each of the Turner Cup Playoff's first two rounds (vs. the Milwaukee Admirals and San Diego Gulls (1990–95) respectively) earned the Knights their first Finals appearance.
-Greenlay's brilliant play continued throughout the tournament with the netminder posting an eye-popping 11–1 record, a microscopic 2.32 GAA & an outstanding .910 save percentage in 13 playoff appearances.
+Greenlay's brilliant play continued throughout the tournament, with the netminder posting an eye-popping 11–1 record, a microscopic 2.32 GAA and an outstanding .910 save percentage in 13 playoff appearances.